Skip to content

 Agents

-The agent vocabulary describes networks of people, organizations, and ecological agents, constructed using a simple but powerful model of agents and their relationships.
+The agent vocabulary describes people, organizations, and ecological agents.

 See also Agents in the Diagram Explanations and Agent examples.